Morningstar88/FutureIndustries/README.md

 Homebrewing, Draagon fruit wine, manfo wine, arak high quality liquor...

-Software Design Patterns of the Future.
+# Software Design Patterns of the Future.

-Schools of the Future.
+# Schools of the Future.

-Houses of the Future.
+# Houses of the Future.

+# Local Search Engines

 Future Now